zxli49/DATA550-Final-Project/README.md

 # DATA550 Final Project Repository

-## Synchronize Package Repository and Generate Final Report
+## Synchronize Package Repository and Generate Final Report locally

 1. Ensure you have RStudio installed on your system.
-2. Clone this repository to your local machine.
+2. Clone this repository to your local machine and set the working directory to this repository.
 3. Make sure package `renv` is installed and the project environment is activated.
 4. Run the command `make install` in the terminal to synchronize the package repository.
-5. Run the command `make final_report.html` in the terminal.
+5. Run the command `make final_report.html` in the terminal to generate the final report and save it to `report/` folder.

+## Docker Instruction

+- make sure Docker is installed on your system.

+### 1. Download the image from DockerHub

+- Link of the image on DockerHub: \ https://hub.docker.com/repository/docker/zxli49/data550-final/general
+- Run `docker pull zxli49/data550-final:latest` to download the Docker image

+### 2. Docker build: Build the Docker image
+- Run `make final_docker_image` to build the Docker image

+### 3. Docker run: Build the report automatically in container
+- Run `make final_docker` to generate the report automatically and save it to the `report/` directory.

 ## Code Description